Western Sydney Trades

 The granny flat rules, in plain English

 NSW has the most permissive granny flat rules in Australia.
-Under the Housing SEPP 2021 (which replaced the Affordable Rental Housing SEPP 2009), a private certifier can approve your granny flat as complying development without going to council — provided your block ticks every box in the Code.
+Under the Housing SEPP 2021 — Chapter 3 Part 1 Secondary Dwellings (sections 49–57, plus Schedule 1 development standards) — a private certifier can approve your granny flat as complying development without going to council, provided your block ticks every box in the Code.

 450

-sqm minimum lot size for CDC approval.
+sqm minimum lot size for CDC approval under Schedule 1.
 Below this, you're in DA territory — possible, but slower and council-dependent.

-Setbacks under the Code: 3 metres from the rear boundary, 0.9 metres from each side boundary on lots up to 900 sqm where wall heights stay under 3.8 metres (sides scale to 1.5m+ for taller walls; setbacks increase further on lots over 900 sqm).
-The granny flat must also sit at least 3 metres from any tree taller than 6 metres.
+Setbacks under Schedule 1.
+3 metres from the rear boundary, 0.9 metres from each side boundary on lots up to 900 sqm where wall heights stay under 3.8 metres (sides scale to 1.5m+ for taller walls; setbacks increase further on lots over 900 sqm).
+The granny flat must also sit at least 3 metres from any protected tree taller than 6 metres on the lot.
 Maximum building height is 8.5 metres.
-You also need at least 24 sqm of private open space accessible from the living area, with a minimum dimension of 4 metres.
+Private open space minimum is 24 sqm, accessible from the living area, with a minimum dimension of 4 metres (Schedule 1).

 ×

-If you're approving a new principal dwelling and granny flat together under a single CDC, you have 5 years from your first occupation certificate to get the final OC for all works completed.
-That rule only applies to combined approvals — if your house already exists and you're adding a granny flat, your standard occupation certificate sits with the granny flat alone.
+If you're approving a new principal dwelling and granny flat together under a single CDC, you have 5 years from the first occupation certificate to get the final OC for all works (section 55).
+That rule only applies to combined approvals — if your house already exists and you're adding a granny flat, your occupation certificate is for the granny flat alone.

 Heritage overlays, flood mapping, easements and unusual lot geometry can all push a project off the CDC track.
 None of those rules out a granny flat — they just mean council assessment instead of certifier sign-off.